honzajavorek/honzajavorek.cz/content/2017-05-04_how-corporations-can-attract-good-engineers.md

 Logically, we should defend our exclusive positions and should prevent you doing such moves.
 The good news are that's not the case.
 Although we're the ones who can afford anything exactly thanks to being a scarce resource, we will volunteer to help you to bring more people to the market.

 Why?
-First, currently the gap is so large it won't actually change anything on our position.
+First, currently the gap is so large it won't actually change anything on specificially our position.
 On the contrary - by teaching others, we'll become even more experienced and more valued.
 Second, we feel socially responsible.
 We see how people with low-paid jobs can easily reach very comfortable lives just by going through a couple of programming courses.
 We see impact.
 For us, teaching beginners is Open Source in the real life.

 Imagine a funnel like this: